Aragonese

 - Culinary Traditions

-- Culinary traditions emphasize local ingredients and dishes, such as 'bacalao al ajoarriero' (cod with garlic) and 'chiretas' (lamb tripe).
+- Culinary practices emphasize local ingredients and traditional recipes, such as migas and bacalao.

 - Climate Adaptation Strategies